Cupra Leon review

 The Cupra Leon’s driving position is excellent, with pedals that line up neatly with the steering wheel and driver’s seat, which is comfy on long journeys and supportive through corners.

 The Cupra Leon has reasonably slim windscreen pillars so forward visibility is fine but its chunky rear pillars can make reversing trickier than in some rivals.
 Front and rear parking sensors are standard though, and stepping up to V2 trim or above adds a rear-view camera.
-LED headlights are standard too, with an automatic main-beam features to avoid dazzling other road users.
+LED headlights are standard too, with an automatic main-beam feature to avoid dazzling other road users.

 The infotainment system includes a 12.9in touchscreen, DAB radio, and Android Auto and Apple CarPlay smartphone mirroring.
-The screen is bright and clear, and the operating system it runs is responsive, although it takes a good 20 minutes of playing with the menus to grasp their slightly odd arrangement.
+The screen is bright and clear, and the operating system it runs is responsive – although it takes a good 20 minutes of playing with the menus to grasp their slightly odd arrangement.

 You also get a natural voice control function.
 You wake it up by saying “Hola, Hola”, and then a phrase like “I’m cold” (to ask it to turn up the heater).
 It doesn’t always work perfectly though.

 The Cupra Leon has a plusher-looking interior than the Ford Focus ST. You’ll find squidgy, dense-feeling plastic on the top of the dashboard and lots of Cupra flourishes dotted about inside.
-It doesn’t look or feel as posh inside as a BMW M135 but it’s pretty much as good as the Golf GTI.
+It doesn’t look or feel as posh inside as a BMW M135 but it’s pretty much as good as the VW Golf GTI.

 Cupra Leon dashboard